 The three crucial objectives of financial reporting are— assessing the costs, timing, and uncertainty of cash flows.
 If you want to know the liquidity of a company, it’s important to understand operating cash flow, as well as financial and investing cash flow.
-You can get this information by checking a company’s cash flow statement.
-Besides providing information about a company’s liquidity, the cash flow statement also gives details about the financial performance and flexibility of a firm.
+You can find this information on a company’s cash flow statement.
+Besides providing information about a company’s liquidity and cash position, the cash flow statement details the financial performance and flexibility of a business.

-Positive cash flow indicates that a firm is increasing its liquid assets.
+Positive cash flow indicates that a company is increasing its liquid assets.
 It also signals that a company can repay its debts and indicates that they can reinvest it in their business.

 Some companies choose to return a portion of profits to the shareholders, take it as owner’s equity or save it for a rainy day.
 Managing the flow of cash is one way for companies to build their financial health and flexibility.

 If a company’s operating activities don’t generate sufficient cash, it’s likely to fail.
 This can occur when too much money is tied up in inventory or accounts receivable.
 A company that spends too much money on capital expenditures can also end up short of cash.
 Companies of all sizes need to keep these issues in mind when considering their financial management.